gclayburg/dockerPreparePlugin/README.md

 bootrunner.sh  classesLayer/  dependenciesLayer/  Dockerfile
 ```

-To create your docker image by hand with these files:
+Create your docker image by hand with these files:

 ```bash
 $ cd build/docker